Sparthuus/CySpark/README.md

 Welcome to our project named **"Cy Spark"**!
 Project of Mathieu, Jude and Habilan.
 Year 2024-2025<br>
 ## Warning
-Our program may take time to load the data (Between 20-45 seconds)
+Our program may take time to load the data (Between 20-45 seconds).
+We are sorry for the waiting time.

 ## Help
 If at some point, you need help, you can display the help manual with the command : <br>